Dewalt DXGNR8000 - 8000/10000W Portable Generator With Electric Start

 The DXGNR8000 also benefits from Dewalt’s CO Protect carbon monoxide shutdown.
 If CO levels become unsafe or rapidly increase, the generator is automatically shut down.

-With the basic documentation and an owner's manual (opens in a new tab), letting you start the generator quickly, the Dewalt DXGNR8000 also comes with several accessories, including: oil and battery charger.
+Apart from the typical documentation and an owner's manual (opens in a new tab), which lets you start it right away, the Dewalt DXGNR8000 also is packed along with the following accessories: oil and battery charger.

 Product Video